Unit 8200

 Unit 8200 (יחידה 8200) is an Israeli Intelligence Corps unit of the Israel Defense Forces responsible for clandestine operation, collecting signal intelligence (SIGINT) and code decryption, counterintelligence, cyberwarfare, military intelligence, and surveillance.
 Military publications include references to Unit 8200 as the Central Collection Unit of the Intelligence Corps, and it is sometimes referred to as Israeli SIGINT National Unit (ISNU).
 It is subordinate to Aman, the military intelligence directorate.
-Unit 8200 is considered the Israeli equivalent of America's National Security Agency (NSA).
+Unit 8200 is considered the Israeli equivalent of the United States' National Security Agency (NSA).

 The unit is composed primarily of 18–21 year olds.
 As a result of the youth of the soldiers in the unit, and the shortness of their service period, the unit relies on selecting recruits with the ability for rapid adaptation and speedy learning.
 Afterschool programs for 16–18 year olds, teaching computer coding and hacking skills, also serve as feeder programs for the unit.
-Former Unit 8200 soldiers have, after completing their military service, gone on to founding and occupying top positions in many international IT companies and in Silicon Valley.
+Former Unit 8200 soldiers have founded and hold top positions in many international IT companies, including in Silicon Valley.

 According to the Director of Military Sciences at the Royal United Services Institute in 2015, "Unit 8200 is probably the foremost technical intelligence agency in the world and stands on a par with the NSA in everything except scale."

 Overview

 Unit 8200 is the largest unit in the Israel Defense Forces, comprising several thousand soldiers.
 It is comparable in its function to the United States' National Security Agency and is a Ministry of Defense body just as the NSA is part of the United States Department of Defense.

-Subordinate to Unit 8200 is Unit Hatzav (Hebrew name for Drimia (יחידת חצב)), responsible for collecting OSINT intelligence.
+Subordinate to Unit 8200 is Unit Hatzav (Hebrew name for Drimia (יחידת חצב)), responsible for collecting open-source intelligence.
 The unit monitors and collects military intelligence–related information from television, radio, newspapers, and the internet.
 The translation of various items accounts for part of what is termed "basic intelligence", which is collected by the units.

 The IDF's most important signal intelligence–gathering installation is the Urim SIGINT Base, a part of Unit 8200.
 Urim is located in the Negev desert approximately 30 km from Beersheba.
 In March 2004, the Commission to investigate the intelligence network following the War in Iraq recommended turning the unit into a civilian national SIGINT agency, as is in other Western countries, but this proposal was not implemented.